 To book me to speak at your parish, catholic university center, retreat, conference, parish mission, or organization, please email me – catholictom (AT) gmail.com I will get back to you within 48 hours to discuss the details.
-DO NOT CALL ME OR EMAIL AT MY PLACE OF EMPLOYMENT.
-THIS WEBSITE HAS NOTHING TO DO WITH MY POSITION AT THE PARISH.
+DO NOT CALL ME OR EMAIL ME AT MY PLACE OF EMPLOYMENT.
+THIS WEBSITE HAS NOTHING TO DO WITH MY POSITION AT THE UNIVERSITY.
 THANK YOU.

 “You Too Go Into My Vineyard: Pope St. John Paul II and the Role of the Laity”

 Rooted in the Apostolic Exhortation, Christifideles Laici, written by Pope St. John Paul II, Tom examines the role of the laity in the 21st century by explaining the importance the laity plays in the Catholic Church as individuals and within the community of the Church as a whole.
 Focusing on the importance of Baptism, Holiness, and the “secular character” of the faithful, Tom displays how each and every lay member has a specific role in the vineyard in which we live and how the role should bear fruit.
 Special attention is given to the life of the parish, “the center of evangelization.”

 “The Reunification of Babel through the Catholic Church on Pentecost”

 In this talk, Tom will lay out the importance of the Church and it’s relation to the Kingdom of God by reading and explaining a variety of Old Testament and New Testament Scripture passages.
 He will then move into Acts of the Apostles and explain how Babel (Genesis 11) is reunified at Pentecost through the Catholic Church.
 At the conclusion of the talk, Tom gives a short outline of the “marching orders” professed by New Evangelization and what it means to “play with the fire of the Holy Spirit.”